lancachenet/lancachenet.github.io/_docs/installation/docker-compose.md

 4. Try a few other cdns

 5. Precache some of the more popular games you might expect to happen at your event
-* Although precaching isn't nessecary, it certainly helps the initial demand on a cache when everyone turns up at the same time.
+* Although precaching isn't necessary, it certainly helps the initial demand on a cache when everyone turns up at the same time.

 6. Get your friends round and enjoy the entire lan being able to download a game for only 1x external traffic.

 <div class="note">
   <h5>Stay Up to Date</h5>
   <p>We recommend you update your lancache.net containers regularly to benefit from
   the latest bug fixes.
-Check out our guide on [upgrading](/docs/upgrading/)
+Check out our guide on <a href="/docs/upgrading">upgrading</a>
   </p>
 </div>